DOSYCORPS/pa-os-desktopclient/README.md

 This ought to clone, install and start the dev environment.

+To close everything just ctrl-C. You should be running this from a terminal on a Debian machine with a GUI like X-windows.

 ### Troubleshooting

 You should also have `google-chrome-stable`, `neo4j`, `mysql`  and `mongod` installed as well.
 If you don't you can comment out those lines in the `./dev` that start those services.